Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 3.2 Identify PII across AI-specific artifacts

 Label data at ingestion where you have the best context: the product surface and the API boundary.
-Examples:
+Those labels should drive: logging behavior, storage location, retention, access controls, and whether content can cross privacy boundaries.

 Do not rely on “we won’t store it”

 Even if you do not intentionally store raw text, your observability stack might.
-Inventory must include logs, traces, crash reports, and vendor tooling.
+Inventory must include logs, traces, crash reports, analytics events, and vendor tooling.
 If it can capture payloads, it can store PII.

 4. Step 1: Minimization and purpose limitation